manningb/indepedent-reader/README.md

 _Independent Reader is a web browser extension to help bypass the premium paywall on indepdendent.ie._

+### How it works

+This extensions runs in the background of your browser.
+When you access an independent.ie article, the script will find the article text, which is inside of a JSON object in a script tag of the page's code and render it to the browser.
+As the article text string does not contain new line characters, these are added where there is no space after a full stop.
+It will also remove the paywall code from the page.
+You don't need to press any buttons for it to run.

 ### Installation Instructions (From: [Bypass Paywalls repo](https://github.com/iamadamdev/bypass-paywalls-chrome))

 **Google Chrome / Microsoft Edge** (Custom sites supported)